Tania Saiz

 LYB Mindset Facilitator | Retreat Ambassador

 Superhero: My superhero is my brother, Alan, who passed away in 2017 from a glioblastoma brain tumor.
-During his cancer journey, he survived multiple strokes that affected his cognition, speech, and personality.
-Yet Alan never once complained about his deficits or treatments.
-He leaned into mindfulness and embodied extraordinary resilience.
-Though I wish I’d known more about the brain then, his presence is still part of my healing today.
-I trust in his energy and draw strength from his example as I continue moving forward and embracing each step of my journey.
+During his cancer journey, he survived multiple strokes that impacted his cognition, speech, and personality—yet he never complained.
+He met each challenge with mindfulness and quiet strength.